 When he was nine, visiting uncles from Hendersonville, N.C. taught him his first Appalachian bluegrass tunes on guitar and by 12 he was performing in restaurants and art galleries.
 A year later, Patrick played in his first rock band and fell in love with the electric guitar.

-In high school Patrick struggled as he searched for a balance between academia and his beloved world of music.
-By his own admission, he spent far too much of his time as a wandering minstrel in his schools hallways.
-His summers were spent participating in programs at Boston’s Berklee College of Music and it was here he found the catalyst that brought the two worlds of music and academia together.
-At the age of 18, Berkee College of Music awarded Patrick a scholarship that enabled him to attend full-time.
+In high school, by his own admission, Patrick spent far too much of his time as a wandering minstrel in his schools hallways.
+His summers were spent participating in programs at Boston’s Berklee College of Music.
+At the age of 18, Berkee awarded Patrick a scholarship that enabled him to attend full-time.
 Completing the four-year program, Patrick graduated with the distinction, “Magna Cum Laude”.
-At Berkee he had found the missing link and his worlds merged.